 Viewing tourism as a place-based activity (e.g. Romão et al., 2018), we suggest that the exchange of spatial and temporal knowledge of activities and travel patterns can help residents, governments and tourists to better manage competition over urban resources at overtourism hotspots.
 Moreover, as prior studies often solely focus on data from either tourists or residents (e.g. Sharpley, 2014), we integrate data from both residents and tourists to offer a solution-based approach.
 Thus, our research approaches the overtourism problem in a holistic manner with short- and long-term strategies.
 In practice, residents benefit from this knowledge as they obtain up-to-date information on crowded hot spots and when to avoid them.
-Residents obtain information-based spatial and temporal knowledge, which may contribute to better participation and a more balanced social exchange and exchanging the benefits from tourism (e.g. Andereck et al., 2005).
+Residents obtain information on access to tourist infrastructure and activities.
+Residents can be empowered with destination-based spatial and temporal knowledge, which may contribute to better participation and a more balanced social exchange and exchanging the benefits from tourism (e.g. Andereck et al., 2005).